 \subsection{Full gradient and Hessian}

-In order to perform full second order optimization, in addition to the orbital gradient and Hessian, ${\bf g}_o$ and ${\bf h}_{oo}$, we also need the CI gradient ${\bf g}_c$, and the ${\bf h}_{cc}$ and ${\bf h}_{co}$ blocks of the Hessian.
+In order to perform fully coupled second-order optimization, in addition to the orbital gradient and Hessian ${\bf g}_o$ and ${\bf h}_{oo}$, we also need the CI gradient ${\bf g}_c$, and the ${\bf h}_{cc}$ and ${\bf h}_{co}$ blocks of the Hessian.
 These derivatives should be applied to the full energy expression, Eq.~(\ref{energy2}).

 The CI derivative evaluated at the current set of CI coefficients and orbital parameters yields the CI gradient:

 The CI gradient vanishes when the wave function $|\Psi\rangle$ is an eigenvector of the Hamiltonian matrix, which is the case after diagonalization of the Hamiltonian matrix in the variational stage, $\hat{H}|\Psi\rangle = E_V |\Psi \rangle$.